usharesoft/appcenter-docs/admin/en/source/pages/config/email-notification.rst

 Email Notification Service
 --------------------------

-The UForge platform provides an email notification service to notify the super-user administrator and users via email for certain types of information.
+The UForge AppCenter provides an email notification service using RabbitMQ to notify the super-user administrator and users via email for certain types of information.

 Email notifications are triggered for the administrator when:

 	* There is a server template generation failure.
 	* A new user has been created on the platform (or in the case where this is manual, a request for a new user account to be created).
-	* A user has reported an abusive comment in the Marketplace (App Store) that requires moderation.
+	* A user has reported an abusive comment that requires moderation.

 Email notifications are triggered to the end users when:

 	* A new user account has been created using their email address.
 This includes information on their credential information to access UForge.
-	* For all the templates the user is “watching” in the Marketplace (App Store), emails are sent when the template is updated or a new comment has been added to the template.
+	* For all the templates the user is “following”, emails are sent when the template is updated or a new comment has been added to the template.

 Changing Email Address for Notifications
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-During the initial install of the UForge platform, you must set the email address for the administrator.
-If you need to change the administrator's email address then you must update the uforge.conf file for each node that comprises the UForge platform.
+During the initial install of the UForge AppCenter, you must set the email address for the administrator.
+If you need to change the administrator's email address then you must update the uforge.conf file for each node that comprises the UForge AppCenter.
 UForge allows you to have a different email address for:

 	* new registrations (user account creations) to UForge
 	* all other administrator emails (generation failures etc)